 Watch your average female-lead show and you’ll come away with the following lessons:

 • We are obsessed with relationships.

 • We are neurotic and for all the wrong reasons.

-• We care solely for sparkly things, rainbows and Beyonce.
+• We care solely for sparkly things, rainbows, and Beyonce.

 Not in Leslie’s world.
 Leslie is less interested in Beyonce and more interested in Barbara Boxer, (to be fair I love shoes and Beyonce but I also love Gloria Steinem and reading about the stock market).
 Leslie may be somewhat kooky and intense, but only because she’s passionate about what she believes in — parks and people.
 Not that there’s anything wrong with loving shoes or rainbows.
 But Leslie shows us there’s a lot more to women than chocolate and baby fever.
 Because we are multidimensional and crazy and weird and shit like that.

-Thanks to kooky, crazy, lovable character of Leslie Knope, we get to see that feminism isn’t a dirty word and feminists aren’t all angry ball-busting, hairy-legged, man-haters.
+Thanks to the kooky, crazy, lovable character of Leslie Knope, we get to see that feminism isn’t a dirty word, and feminists aren’t all angry ball-busting, hairy-legged, man-haters.
 Unless you’re Pat Robertson, in which case we all are.
 Or maybe he’s just bitter.
 In the words of Leslie, “I guess some people just object to awesome ladies.”

 Originally posted on Huffington Post